Cramdowns

 4. and cost of funds.

-The formula method (aka prime plus) uses the current prime rate plus an additional percentage.
+The formula method (aka prime plus) uses the current prime rate + an additional percentage.
 The courts generally add 1% to 3%, but allows the creditor to prove that a higher percentage is more apt.
 Since the prime rate already compensates for opportunity cost and for inflation according to the market's view of those factors, the additional percentage is added to compensate the creditor for the greater risk of default by the debtor, since the prime rate is only available to the most creditworthy corporations.

 The presumptive contract rate method simply uses the interest rate specified in the original contract, but allowing the debtor a chance to prove that it should lower.